The Best VPN of 2021: Windows, Mac, Android & iOS

 How does a VPN change this?

 When you connect to a VPN, your data is sent through an encrypted tunnel.
 Often referred to as a VPN tunnel.
-This means that your data is encrypted as it passes through the ISP’s network on its way to the VPN server.
-The VPN server then connects to the website or online service on your behalf.
+This means that your data is encrypted as it passes through the ISP’s network on its way to the server.
+The server then connects to the website or online service on your behalf.

 This solves a few security and privacy issues:

 - The ISP only sees gibberish.
 As the data that arrives at your ISP is encrypted, it has no idea what you’re doing online.
-It doesn’t see what websites you’re visiting, the services you’re using, or data you’re transferring.
+It doesn’t see what websites you’re visiting, the services you’re using, or the data you’re transferring.